 - Preschool (ages 4-5)

-Both the grammar school and dialectic schools meet once weekly (Mondays) September through May; high-school classes meet twice weekly (Mondays and Thursdays) mid-August through May.
+Both the grammar school and dialectic schools meet once weekly (Mondays) late August through May; high-school classes meet twice weekly (Mondays and Thursdays) mid-August through May.

 - Elementary aides

 - Teachers with Lower Grammar (K-3) and Upper Grammar (4-5-6) experience